seol404/seol404/README.md

 - 🤝 I’m looking for help with **offensive security, specifically eJPT and eventually OSCP.**

-- 👨‍💻 All of my projects are available at [https://github.com/seol404](https://github.com/seol404).

 - 📝 I journal my security and software journey (occassionally) on [https://x.com/chrixtinalee0](https://x.com/chrixtinalee0).

 - 💬 Ask me about **linux and bash scripting.**